ibarwick/fbsql/README.md

 fbsql - a command-line client for Firebird
 ==========================================

-fbsql is a simple command-line client for the Firebird database, inspired by PostgreSQL's psql.
-It is very much a proof-of-concept serving primarily as a testbed for libfq (itself an experimential partial port of PostgreSQL's libpq).
+`fbsql` is a simple command-line client for the Firebird database, inspired by PostgreSQL's `psql`.
+It is very much a proof-of-concept serving primarily as a testbed for `libfq` (itself an experimental partial port of PostgreSQL's `libpq` ).

-fbsql provides some advantages over Firebird's native client 'isql',
+fbsql provides some advantages over Firebird's native client `isql`,
 including:

- - libreadline-based tab completion for both SQL and database objects
+ - `libreadline`-based tab completion for both SQL and database objects
  - some useful meta commands ("slash commands")
- - autocommit mode (default: on)
+ - autocommit mode (default: `on`)
  - indicates transaction status in the prompt

 Note that by default, fbsql assumes a UTF-8 environment.
-An alternative encoding can be provided with the -C/--client-encoding command line option, however it is not possible to switch encoding during a session.
+An alternative encoding can be provided with the `-C/--client-encoding` command line option, however it is not possible to switch encoding during a session.

-fbsql is far from complete.
-USE AT YOUR OWN RISK.
+`fbsql` is far from complete. *USE AT YOUR OWN RISK.*

 Installation
 ------------

-fbsql requires libfq ( https://github.com/ibarwick/libfq ) and both
+`fbsql` requires `libfq` ( https://github.com/ibarwick/libfq ) and both
 require the Firebird client library and header files.
-It also requires libreadline.
+It also requires `libreadline`.

 The usual:

     ./configure
     make install

-You may need to specify the location of 'ibase.h' in CFLAGS.
+You may need to specify the location of `ibase.h` in `CFLAGS`.

 Usage